GoekeLab/bambu-singlecell-spatial/README.md

 **--spatial** - a flag to tell the pipeline this is spatial data.
 If set, the --whitelist needs to also be set and additionally contain the X and Y coordinates for each barcode in two additional columns (tsv with no header).
 See #Spatial Analysis below for more details

-**--[NYI]fusionMode** - Will run JAFFAL to identify fusion breakpoints and then bambu to identify and quantify fusion transcripts at the single-cell level
+**--fusionMode** - Will run JAFFAL to identify fusion breakpoints and then bambu to identify and quantify fusion transcripts at the single-cell level

 **--flexiplex_e** [INT] - the edit distance used by flexiplex for barcode identification (default: 1)